-Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
-All records will be dated, signed and then presented to the Designated Safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly.
+The DSL or deputies on receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible, using our CPOMS software, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
+All records are automatically dated and signed and will include the action taken.
+The DSL/deputies will then decide on appropriate action and record this accordingly.

-Any records relating to child protection are kept on an individual child protection file for that child (which is separate to the pupil file).
+Any records relating to child protection are kept on an individual child protection file within our CPOMS software for that child (which is separate to the pupil file).
 All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil's date of birth, or until they transfer to another school / educational setting.

-In line with statutory guidance, where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be forwarded to the new educational setting without delay, separate from their main pupil file.
-These will be marked 'Confidential' and for the attention of the receiving school's Designated Safeguarding Lead.
-Care will be taken to ensure confidentiality is maintained and the transfer process is as safe as possible.

-We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our school unless there is a specific reason for us to keep it, which will be recorded (for example, we still have siblings in the school and the records relate to them too, or there is an ongoing complaint or request for access to records).
+In line with statutory guidance, where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be forwarded to the new setting.
+These will be marked 'Confidential' and for the attention of the receiving school's designated safeguarding lead, with a return address on the envelope so it can be returned to us if it goes astray.
+We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our school.
+Where appropriate, the designated safeguarding lead may also make contact with the new setting in advance of the child's move there, to enable planning so appropriate support is in place when the child arrives.